 Twenty-four New York police officers are given the job of investigating the city's serious traffic crashes.
 The first thing the officers need to determine at any roped-off crash scene is whether a crime has actually taken place.

 Those who are legally responsible for a person's death can be held accountable in a court of law by the surviving family through a wrongful death suit.
 To determine the negligence of another, it is very important investigators immediately locate witnesses and obtain statements.
-A legal professional should coordinate a detailed investigation into the accident and then recommend the best course of legal action to take.
+A legal professional at Raphaelson & Levine will coordinate a detailed investigation into the accident and then recommend the best course of legal action to take.